Scripterra/tuto-table-scroll/README.md

   - [2.2.
 Synchronizing the scroll bars](#22-synchronizing-the-scroll-bars)
 - [3.
 Set some data in the table from code](#3-set-some-data-in-the-table-from-code)

+**Prerequisites**
+For a better experience of this widget, it is prefered to enable `Input Device > Pointing > Emulate Touch From Mouse` in the Project Settings.

 ## 1. Base structure of the widget
 This widget is composed of 3 main elements (cf. image below):
 - The top header: a scrolling container with a horizontal container.